 Enter online friendships.
 Yeah, yeah, we know — chatting online is no replacement for actual time spent with friends.
-But as motherhood has proven to both of us time and time again- you get what you get and you don’t throw a fit.
+But as motherhood has proven to both of us time and time again, you get what you get and you don’t throw a fit.
 Some connections — even the so-called “not real life” internet ones — are better than none.
 We’d all love to have harmonious playdates at Starbucks while our well-behaved offspring sit politely in their chairs, daintily eating their petite vanilla scones while their mamas gab over lattes.
-We’d give anything for those daily, weekly, or hell- we’d take monthly at this point, Happy Hours with girlfriends.
+We’d give anything for those daily, weekly, or hell, we’d take monthly at this point, Happy Hours with girlfriends.
 But let’s be honest — many days we’re unshowered, in our sweat pants, and a small person has just used our hair in lieu of a tissue.
 Ain’t nobody got time for mom-dates!
-But that doesn’t mean moms don’t get lonely or crave
+But that doesn’t mean moms don’t get lonely or crave connection.

 But DON’T go crazy with it.
-Nothing says creepy like the same person “liking” all your photos from 2 years ago the day after you “friend” them.
+Nothing says “creepy” like the same person liking all your photos from two years ago the day after you friend them.

-But DON’T forget to pay attention to subtle cues: If you share the fact that your toddler pooped repeatedly during nap time, wait for a reply.
+But DON’T forget to pay attention to subtle cues.
+If you share the fact that your toddler pooped repeatedly during nap time, wait for a reply.
 If you’re met with awkward silence and a swift subject change, retreat!
 If, however, she responds with, “OMG!
 Mine smeared poop all over the crib today!” then you’re golden.
 Feel free to commence with future bodily waste disaster tales.
 If you comment that your child was a “stinker” today and she says, “Yes, but aren’t they such blessings?” proceed with caution.
-You can decide whether this mom is your kind of uplifting, gratitude-minded gal or it’s time to jump ship.
+You can decide whether this mom is your kind of uplifting, gratitude-minded gal or if it’s time to jump ship.
 If she says, “Stinker?
 I’ve got a better word for it,” congratulations.
-You’ve found a soulmate with whom you can officially complain about your bad parenting moments- you may even be able to use your favorite profanities to refer to your children’s abhorrent behavior- score!
+You’ve found a soulmate with whom you can officially complain about your bad parenting moments.
+You may even be able to use your favorite profanities to refer to your children’s abhorrent behavior.
+Score!

 DO seek out mothers who are going through the same thing you are.
-Sometimes our IRL (that’s “in real life” for those not up on their online vernacular) friends are at different stages than we are- they may not have kids yet, or may have older kids.
-Maybe they work, and you stay home.
+Sometimes our IRL (that’s “in real life” for those not up on their online vernacular) friends are at different stages than we are.
+They may not have kids yet, or they may have older kids.
+Maybe they work and you stay home.
 It’s always helpful to find another like-minded mama dealing with sleep deprivation or preschool drama.

 Online friendships can be extremely rewarding.
-You can connect with women you might otherwise have never met, sometimes even as your “old” self — you know- the one whose job description doesn’t include wiping someone.
-We bonded over a shared blog project that later turned into a book- it’s always nice to be able to use your non-mom brain when connecting with other women.
-Online friends can remind you that you’re more than just a parent- you might be able to dust off some old skills and discuss common interests that don’t include verbally eviscerating Caillou.
+You can connect with women you might otherwise have never met, sometimes even as your “old” self — you know, the one whose job description doesn’t include wiping someone.
+We bonded over a shared blog project that later turned into a book.
+It’s always nice to be able to use your non-mom brain when connecting with other women.
+Online friends can remind you that you’re more than just a parent, and you might be able to dust off some old skills and discuss common interests that don’t include verbally eviscerating Caillou.
 (Not that that’s not awesome, because it totally is.)